 Hendrix is still held in high regard and many of his songs – “Voodoo Child,” “Purple Haze,” “Message To Love,” “Third Stone From The Sun,” “Spanish Castle Magic,” “Crosstown Traffic,” “I Don’t Live Today,” and many more – and many of his covers, “All Along The Watchtower,” “Wild Thing,” “Hound Dog,” and even The Beatles’ “Sgt Peppers Lonely Hearts Club Band,” stand as personal checkpoints for many musicians, who feel a sense of worth and accomplishment when they can play a Hendrix solo, albeit shaky, but can play it, or a riff, or even a few bending notes from the many Hendrix tracks in which he shoots through the sky musically, into trajectories too intense for mere mortal musicians.
 Hendrix had and still has one hundred percent and crystal clear through stacks and stacks of Marshall amps that presence that cuts like a machete through the standard tenets of rock and roll, through all genres; he liked to dabble in blues, psychedelia, out there sonic tonic ambience that knew no bounds whatsoever.

 If Hendrix can be summed up in one word, it would be the word “reaching.”
 He never stopped doing that.
-He was set to record with on jazz trumpeter extraordinaire Miles Davis before he died back in 1970, and one can only imagine, dream, and deliciously speculate what that union would have created.
+He was set to record with on jazz trumpeter extraordinaire Miles Davis before he died back on September 18, 1970, and one can only imagine, dream, and deliciously speculate what that union would have created.
 We will never know of course, but what remains is a musicography which stretches and transcends the normal boundaries of rock and roll, a perfectly baked oeuvre of sounds which are at one parts original, two parts unusual, three parts stretching and soaring and all parts just out of this world amazing.

 So let today be a day in which Hendrix screams and blares his sonic messages out of the speakers; let the groovy, cry for peace and love, intense and wildly ear shattering and soul massaging songs of Jimi Hendrix seize the day, like they have been ever since he plugged in and tuned in and turned on.
 Here’s to remembering the birthday of Jimi Hendrix, master musical talisman of sorts, master at his craft, cultural and innovative icon of all time.
 Have you ever been experienced?
 Jimi Hendrix makes sure you have.